django/deps/draft/table_value_expression.rst

 Expression-like table sources
 -----------------------------
 After output columns can be represented, the ORM needs a way to explicitly register an expression or query as a table source in the ``FROM`` clause.
-We can be sure if subqueries return multi-column single row or multi-column multi-row.
+We cannot be sure if subqueries return multi-column single row or multi-column multi-row.
 For example:

 .. code-block:: python